Miro (wrestler): Final storylines and departure (2018–2020)

-All Elite Wrestling
+All Elite Wrestling (2020–2025)

-Alliance with Kip Sabian (2020–2021)
+Alliance with Kip Sabian; TNT Champion (2020–2021)

-Barnyashev, now known as Miro (which he originally used on Twitch and is shortened from his real name of Miroslav), debuted in All Elite Wrestling (AEW) on the September 9, 2020 episode of Dynamite, where he was revealed as Kip Sabian's best man for his upcoming wedding with Penelope Ford.
+Barnyashev, now known as Miro, debuted in All Elite Wrestling (AEW) on the September 9, 2020, episode of Dynamite, where he was revealed as Kip Sabian's best man for his upcoming wedding with Penelope Ford.
 Miro also took on the moniker of "The Best Man", claiming that he was the best at everything he does.
 On the September 23 episode of Dynamite, Miro made his in-ring debut, teaming with Sabian to defeat Joey Janela and Sonny Kiss.
 In October, Miro and Sabian began feuding with Best Friends (Chuck Taylor, Trent, and Orange Cassidy), after they accidentally destroyed the arcade game that Miro had purchased for Sabian as a wedding gift.
 On the November 4 episode of Dynamite, Miro had his first singles match in AEW, in which he defeated Trent.
 At the Beach Break event on February 3, 2021, Miro officiated Sabian and Ford's wedding, but the ceremony was crashed by Taylor and Cassidy.
 At the Revolution pay-per-view on March 7, Miro and Sabian defeated Cassidy and Taylor.
 However, on the March 31 episode of Dynamite, Miro and Sabian were defeated by Cassidy and Taylor in an Arcade Anarchy match, marking Miro's first loss in AEW.
 Following this, Miro attacked and brutalized Sabian to end their alliance.
 Miro then became more dominant and aggressive in his matches.

-TNT Champion (2021–present)

 Miro then began a rivalry with Darby Allin, and defeated Allin on the May 12 episode of Dynamite to win the AEW TNT Championship.
 He defeated Lance Archer to retain the championship at the Double or Nothing event on May 30.
-He then made successful defenses against the likes of Evil Uno, Brian Pillman Jr., Lee Johnson, Fuego Del Sol, and at All Out against Eddie Kingston.
+He then made successful defenses against the likes of Evil Uno, Brian Pillman Jr., Lee Johnson, Fuego Del Sol, and Eddie Kingston at All Out.

 During this time, Miro furthered his shift in gimmick by adopting the moniker of "God's Favorite Champion", utilising new entrance music, and thanking his dominance in matches to his God during interviews and promos.
 He also introduced a new championship belt, representing his hometown of Plovdiv; the black leather strap was changed to white, the red banner on the center plate was changed to green, and the inner side plates were changed to feature Plovdiv's coat of arms.

 On September 29, Miro lost his TNT Championship against Sammy Guevara, ending his reign at 140 days.
-In subsequent promos, Miro would aggressively question the motivation of his God.
+In subsequent promos, Miro aggressively questioned the motivation of his God.